-Budgeting used to involve a paper, pen, and hours of work hunched over receipts and bank statements, but those days are long gone.
+Budgeting used to involve a paper, pen and hours of work hunched over receipts and bank statements, but those days are long gone.
 Thanks to modern spreadsheet programs, you can make a do-it-yourself budget in just a few minutes.
-Whether you are new to personal finance management or a long-time veteran looking to improve your budget, follow along to build your budget spreadsheet to help you conquer your spending once and for all.
+Whether you are new to personal finance management or a long-time veteran looking to improve your budget, follow along to create a personal budget spreadsheet to help you conquer your spending once and for all.

-When building your first budget spreadsheet, it is best to start with your income.
-You can’t spend more than you earn, so use this as a starting place when building your spreadsheet.
-You can format your spreadsheet anyway you’d like, but for this guide I am going to put it together in Microsoft Excel.
+When setting up a budget spreadsheet, it is best to start with your income.
+You can’t spend more than you earn, so use this as a starting place when creating your spreadsheet.
+You can format your spreadsheet any way you’d like, but for this guide I am going to put it together in Microsoft Excel.
 Google Sheets is an awesome, free alternative.

 For the example, I am assuming a $50,000 annual income.
 In cell B4, I used the formula “=50000/12” to get a monthly income budget.
 If you have a side hustle, you can include that in your total income or another income line.
 For this example, I am treating this number as an after-tax income number.
 Look at your pay stubs to see what you take home each month and use that number for a better estimate of your income.